-Inside Trump Backers’ Bash At Mar-A-Lago, A Place That ‘Sure Ain’t No Shithole’
+Inside A Trump Backers’ Bash At Mar-A-Lago, Where The President Is A “Damn Genius”

 “These are the people who care,” he said.
 “These are the people who fought.
 These are the people who lost friends because of their support.”

-His wife, Lara Trump, who is already working on Trump's re-election campaign, told supporters that Trump has to "fight an uphill battle everyday" against the media and the Democrats.
-"The thing is they won't try to stop a loser," she said.
-"But they will try and stop a winner, and Donald Trump is winning for this country."
+His wife, Lara Trump, who is already working on Trump's re-election campaign, told supporters that the president has to “fight an uphill battle every day” against the media and the Democrats.
+“The thing is they won't try to stop a loser,” she said.
+“But they will try and stop a winner, and Donald Trump is winning for this country.”

-"They better buckle up because we got him for seven more years, right?"
+“They better buckle up, because we got him for seven more years, right?”

-Trump will be having another one-year anniversary celebration at Mar-a-Lago this weekend once he’s due to be in town, according to Bloomberg News.
-A pair of tickets, which will benefit Trump’s campaign and the Republican National Committee, start at $100,000.
+Trump will be having another first-anniversary celebration at Mar-a-Lago this weekend when he’s due to be in town, according to Bloomberg News.
+A pair of tickets, which will benefit Trump’s campaign and the Republican National Committee, starts at $100,000.

 Although polls show some Republicans growing wary of Trump’s controversial comments and tweets ahead of the 2018 elections, the hundreds who attended Thursday night seemed to have no major concerns about his presidency so far.
 Several also said that Trump might have called the countries “shitholes,” but that’s because of their corrupt politicians, not because of their people.

-Becky Diefendorf of Port St. Lucie who attended the event didn't hold back on her anger at those calling Trump a racist.
-"That's such bullshit.
-You could call that a shithole."
-Diefendorf went on to suggest that Trump should get rid of all the national news outlets covering the White House — "all of those who have been sitting up there for 40 years" — and replace them with “local reporters and entrepreneurs”
+Becky Diefendorf of Port St. Lucie, who attended the event, didn't hold back on her anger at those calling Trump a racist.
+“That's such bullshit.
+You could call that a shithole.”
+Diefendorf went on to suggest that Trump should get rid of all the national news outlets covering the White House — “all of those who have been sitting up there for 40 years” — and replace them with “local reporters and entrepreneurs.”

 Anka Palitz, a Palm Beach resident and Mar-a-Lago member, said she's been a Trump fan for 30 years and has continued to be impressed with his time in office.
 “This is not a man who thinks inside the box,” she said.
 “He thinks outside the box.”